lupyuen/lupyuen.github.io/src/tinyemu3.md

 _But our Ox64 Emulator was incomplete?_

-Today we fill in the missing pieces of our Ox64 Emulator and call it for __Automated Testing__...
+Today we fill in the missing pieces of our Ox64 Emulator and run it for __Automated Testing__...

 - We boot NuttX in __Supervisor Mode__